Gurpreets11/Android_Kotlin_Interview_Questions/README.md

 * **What is the purpose of companion object in Kotlin?**

-    **Answer:**
-        companion object is used to define static members or functions in a class, similar to static members in Java.
+    **Answer:**<br/>companion object is used to define static members or functions in a class, similar to static members in Java.
 It allows you to create a single object associated with a class, giving access to properties and methods that are common to all instances of the class.

 * **lateinit vs lazy?**<br/>
     **Answer:** lateinit can be used for var properties where Kotlin promises the compiler that the variable will be initialized later failure of which will lead to exception.